mhyeonsoo/DeepSpleen/README.md

   - [x] Included FSL packages into docker image
   - [x] Added reorientation function for have all the input niftis into standard orientation.
   - [x] Paper abstract

+ - Feb 6, 2018
+  - [x] Edited QA for choosing data to use on purpose
+  - [x] Have been uploaded 36,733 dicoms for testing pipeline & QA Process